sentenz/shell/README.md

-          bootstrap           Initialize a software development workspace with requisites setup               Install and configure all dependencies essential for development teardown            Remove development artifacts and restore the host to its pre-setup state setup-release       Setup the release environment
+          bootstrap           Initialize a software development workspace with requisites setup               Install and configure all dependencies essential for development teardown            Remove development artifacts and restore the host to its pre-setup state
-          release             Perform the release analysis
-          workflow-release    Workflow of the release process
   ```